Is Creatine Use Recommended for Runners?

 Is creatine use safe for chubby runners?

-Too good to be true, usually is.
+Too good to be true, and usually is.
 Are there downsides?

 The good news is that it’s not new and it is one of the most heavily studied supplements on the market.
 There is a huge body of evidence from numerous studies, both short and long-term, that show that it is safe.
 But just like anything else, please check with your doctor before taking any supplements or medications.